What it CAN BE LIKE for those left behind

 My husband kissed me goodbye one morning as he left for work.
 It was a day like any other.
 Except for the fact that he never came home.

-He had a full physical the afternoon before, which included an EKG.
+He had a full physical the afternoon before, which included an ECG.
 The doctor's visit was a precursor to surgery for the shoulder he dislocated diving after softballs.
 Other than the beatings his body took from athletic activities and hard work around the house, he seemed to be in great shape.
 He was only 52 years old.
 Based on his appearance, the medics guessed he was about 45.

 I know that some people would consider this a "good death."
 Quick.
 Probably relatively painless.
 Little or no suffering.

-Is one "better" than the other?
-I don't know.
-Both are hard, just in different ways.
-I don't think there is any "good" way to die too young.
-A friend said "there is no good way to be separated from those you love."
 I don't know which is 'easier' for the survivors.
 Anyway, it is probably not good to try to compare.
 And most of us do not get to choose the when, where and how we leave this world, or how much we suffer.
-The exception is those who commit suicide or refuse continued treatments or life support.
+(The exception is those who commit suicide or refuse continued treatments or life support.)

 I do know that Doug didn't have an opportunity to see many good friends we never seemed to find enough time to catch up with.
 To do some things we had dreamed of doing.
 Or to come to terms with his own departure.